Hepatitis A Antibody Test, IgM

-This blood titer test is used to detect the presence of IgM antibodies for the hepatitis A virus, a good indicator of acute hepatitis A. The recommended minimum window period for this hepatitis A test is:
+This blood test is used to detect the presence of IgM antibodies for the hepatitis A virus.
+This test helps diagnose acute hepatitis A and is also used for differential diagnosis of hepatitis.

 Symptoms of hepatitis A include:

 - Jaundice (yellow skin and eyes, dark urine)

 - Joint pain